hooddanielc/stone/gliss/README.md

 ### Dependencies

 None!
-You can easily copy and paste this code into another build system super easily.
-I recommend continuing to use ib since it saves you a lot of time by removing some features ;)
+You can easily copy and paste this code into another build system without much hassle.

 ### Building